-Marine insurance is a must for ship owners, shipping corporations, and cargo owners to protect their interests.
+Marine Insurance, also known as Cargo Insurance, is a must for ship owners, shipping corporations, and cargo owners to protect their interests.
 Here is all you need to know about marine insurance and the various structures.

 Introduction to marine insurance